okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/mfaotp/configuration.md

 ## Enable authenticators for your org

 The direct authentication MFA OTP flow uses passwordless authentication, like signing in with email, SMS, or using multifactor authentication.
-You need an authenticator enabled to use the direct authentication MFA OTP flow.
+You need a passwordless authenticator enabled to use the direct authentication MFA OTP flow.

 1. Open the Admin Console for your org.
 1. Select **Security** > **Authenticators** to view the available authenticators.